 3-4 years = 25 days

-Unused days do not carry forward to the next benefit year.
+Unused benefits days do not carry forward to the next benefit year.

-Faculty members do not receive paid time off.
+Faculty does not receive paid time off.
 Personal leave for faculty is at the discretion of the Headmaster.

-Up to three days of paid time off is provided for funeral and bereavement leave.
+Up to 3 days of paid time off is provided for funeral and bereavement leave.
 Additional time off for faculty members is at the discretion of the appropriate Division Head.

-At the discretion of the Headmaster, normal business hours may be abbreviated from July through August.
+At the discretion of the Head of School, normal business hours may be abbreviated from mid-June through August.

-Specific holidays that the School is closed each year are published in the academic calendar.
+Specific holidays the School will be closed each year are published in the academic calendar.